 Now, don't take this as dating advice.
 Biological origins have nothing to do with modern society.
 No one is recommending you build up a solid funk before you hit the clubs.

-On a completely different note, there are scientists who think that the coarseness of pubic hair serves a biological function.
+On a completely different note, some scientists think that the coarseness of pubic hair serves a biological function.
 The idea is that coarse hair creates a durable, fluffy layer that helps reduce friction during intercourse.